-I had to start from the drawing board again, look at my skills, admit to throw ones out that I hated to do again (even if someone paid me), and committed to honouring the parts of me that felt the most authentic and natural.
+I had to start from the drawing board again, look at my skills, admit to throwing ones out that I hated to do again (even if someone paid me), and committed to honouring the parts of me that felt the most authentic and natural.
 What voice would I have?
 What message would I want to share?
 How would I want to help solve problems?

 When I did the work to understand what business I was really designed to do, and was able to express and help the way I am built to, purpose came in.

 Because now my work feels bigger than just a J-O-B and had a bigger WHY, I find myself having more creative ideas, more flow with my conversations about the problem I solve, and my lifestyle integrates with the message I’m trying to convey in my business

 The Constraints I Kept Myself in Because Of Fear Wasn’t As Bad As I Made It Up To Be.

 I was fearful of the loneliness I would experience in the entrepreneurship journey.
 To be honest, I missed the watercooler talk.
 I was a social person, and though I worked efficiently on my own, I had to have moments of collaboration, conversation, and community.

 What I did find out was that there were others out there like me, a lot in the same stage as I was (startup), even if they weren’t physically in my city.
 There were ways to meet people in the same path online (groups, forums, social media) and join coworking spaces around the world to meet real-life people on the same journey.